 Important Notes

-- Bank data might place check payments in both OD and Check outputs.
-Verify all entries.
+- Some check payments may appear in both OD and Check output sheets—double-check before importing.

 - Check Table: Requires